hackclub/hackclub/clubs/README.md

 A small but easy way to dramatically improve your first meeting is to bring food.
 Pastries or cookies from a local supermarket are cheap and work well.

-Also, to set the tone and culture of your club, you should introduce the [code of conduct][coc] in the introduction presentation and emphasize why it's important.

-[coc]: ../CONDUCT.md

 We recommend the following format for your first meeting:

 1. Wait for hackers (club members) to arrive (5 minutes)